derekmbrown/aws-study-notes/solutions_architect_assoicate.md

 # AWS Certified Solutions Architect Associate Exam - April 2020

-- I thought I'll share the material I used to study for the SAA-C01 exam with anyone who might benefit from it.
+- I thought I'd share the material I used to study for the SAA-C01 exam with anyone who might benefit from it.
   - I passed with 901/1000 score.
 - AWS has extended the retirement date of the SAA-C01 exam until July 1st, 2020 and are offering online proctoring through Pearson VUE for all AWS certifications.
   - The material also covers the SAA-C02 exam.